bongiozzo/musica_mustdie/output/band_necrophobic.md

 # Necrophobic

+Extreme Brutal Satanic Death Metal

-Дискография
+## Дискография

-"The Nocturnal Silence" 1993, Death Metal
+### "The Nocturnal Silence" 1993, Death Metal

+1. Awakening...
+2. Before The Dawn
+3. Unholy Prophecies
+4. The Nocturnal Silence
+5. Shadows Of The Moon
+6. The Ancients Gate
+7. Sacrificial Rites
+8. Father Of Creation
+9. Where Sinners Burn

+ David Parland - Guitar,Keyboard
+ Anders Strokirk - Vocals
+ Tobbe Sidegaard - Bass
+ Joakim Sterner - Drums

+All Songs Written By NECROPHOBIC
+Produced By NECROPHOBIC & Thomas Skogsberg
+Engineered By Thomas Skogsberg And Lars Linden Recorded & Mixed At Studio Sunlight,
+March 1993

+(p)&(c) 1993 BLACK MARK Productions

-"The Call [EP]" 1993, Death Metal
+### "The Call [EP]" 1993, Death Metal

+01. Shadows of the Moon (Instrumental)
+02. The Ancients Gate
+03. Father of Creation

-"Spawned By Evil [EP]" 1996, Death Metal
+### "Spawned By Evil [EP]" 1996, Death Metal

+01. Spawned by Evil
+02. Die by the Sword (Slayer-cover)
+03. Nightmare (Venom-cover)
+04. Enter the Eternal Fire (Bathory-cover)

-"Darkside" 1997, Death Metal
+### "Darkside" 1997, Death Metal

+1. Black Moon Rising
+2. Spawned By Evil
+3. Bloodthirst
+4. Venaeserlio (Episode One)
+5. Darkside
+6. The Call
+7. Descension (Episode Two)
+8. Nailing The Holy One
+9. Nifelhel (Episode Three)
+10. Christian Slaughter

+Recorded between eclipse of the moon and eclipse of the sun at Sunlight Studio.
+Produced by NECROPHOBIC.
+Mixed by NECROPHOBIC and Tomas Skogsberg.
+Engineered by Tomas Skogsberg, Fred Estby and Anders Lindstrom.
+Cover artwork by Kristian Wahlin.

+Joakin Sterner - Drums
+Tobias Sidegard - Bass, Vocals
+Martin Halfdahn - Guitars

+(P)(C) 1997 BLACK MARK Productions // BMCD 096

-"The Third Antichrist" 1999, Death Metal
+### "The Third Antichrist" 1999, Death Metal

+01. Rise of the Infernal (Instrumental)
+02. The Third of Arrivals
+03. Frozen Empire
+04. Into Armageddon
+05. Eye of the Storm
+06. The Unhallowed
+07. Isaz
+08. The Throne of Souls Possessed
+09. He who Rideth in Rage
+10. Demonic
+11. One Last Step into the Great Mist

-"Bloodhymns" 2002, Death Metal
+### "Bloodhymns" 2002, Death Metal

+1. Taste of Black 03:32
+2. Dreams Shall Flesh 05:18
+3. Act of Rebellion 05:03
+4. Shadowseeds 04:56
+5. Mourningsoul 04:49
+6. Helfire 03:53
+7. Cult of Blood 05:08
+8. Roots of Heldrasill 04:38
+9. Blood Anthem 05:30
+10. Among the Storms 03:14

-"Hrimthursum" 2006, Death Metal
+### "Hrimthursum" 2006, Death Metal

+1. The Slaughter of Baby Jesus 03:15
+2. Blinded by Light, Enlightened by Darkness 04:03
+3. I Strike with Wrath 05:53
+4. Age of Chaos 05:51
+5. Bloodshed Eyes 04:07
+6. The Crossing 06:19
+7. Eternal Winter 05:21
+8. Death Immaculate 04:41
+9. Sitra Ahra 05:56
+10. Serpents (Beneath the Forest of the Dead) 03:45
+11. Black Hate 04:00
+12. Hrimthursum 06:03

-"Death to All" 2009, Death Metal
+### "Death to All" 2009, Death Metal

+1. Celebration of the Goat 04:42
+2. Revelation 666 06:54
+3. La Santisima Muerte 03:36
+4. For Those Who Stayed Satanic 04:57
+5. Temple of Damnation 05:55
+6. The Tower 04:45
+7. Wings of Death 05:12
+8. Death to All 08:44

 ## Отношения с другими группами